NMO13/structured-text-clone-detection/README.md

 5. Activate the environment `conda activate clone_detection`
 6. Run `python main.py`

-## Data Path
+### Data Path
 An environment variable `DATA_PATH` must be set.
-This variable must point to a folder which contains the structured text files.
+This variable must point to a data folder which contains the structured text files.
+The generation of the neural network input data requires the data folder to be in a specific format.
+This format will be explained in the *Neural Network* section.

 ### Execution
-If everything was done correctly, a selection menu with the implemented algorithms opens.
+If everything was done correctly, a selection menu with the implemented algorithms appears.
+The user can select the desired algorithm from this menu.

 ## Implemented algorithms